Zeferino Peña Cuéllar: Following years

 Peña Cuéllar's defense was able to reverse the expropriation on 25 April after they appealed the decision through a writ of amparo.
-An appeals court approved the defense's motion because it concluded the PGR did not fully prove that property was purchased with illegal funds or tied to drug trafficking activities.
+An appeals court approved the defense's motion because it concluded the PGR did not fully prove that the property was purchased with illegal funds or tied to drug trafficking activities.
 In addition, the defense stated that although the PGR had seized El Faisán, they did not have the appropriate paperwork to officially seize the house.
 The judge handling the case agreed with the defense.
 The PGR reviewed the writ of amparo on 19 May and stated they could not return the property to him because it was being investigated as a money laundering asset he had purchased.
-Peña Cuéllar's defense tried to argue the PGR gave the property to the SHCP prematurely because the investigation had not concluded.
+Peña Cuéllar's defense tried to argue that the PGR gave the property to the SHCP prematurely because the investigation had not concluded.

 On 12 June 2003, Peña Cuéllar's defense submitted several documents to a court in Monterrey in an effort to have El Faisán's estate returned.
 The property was under Peña Cuéllar's mother-in-law's name, but the defense had trouble recovering it because the property's previous owner was Carlos Reséndez Bertolucci, a former senior member of the Gulf Cartel.
 Property documents showed Reséndez Bertolucci sold the property to Peña Cuéllar; investigators believe he bought it using drug proceeds.
-The defense tried to show Peña Cuéllar bought the property through legal means.
+The defense tried to show that Peña Cuéllar bought the property through legal means.

 On 13 May 2005, Peña Cuéllar's legal team issued a writ of amparo in Monterrey to prevent an arrest warrant against him issued by a court in Reynosa from taking effect.
 The writ of amparo also extended to other courts that may have active investigations against him, including those in Nuevo León or under the jurisdiction of the Mexican Army and the PGR.
 The court in Reynosa responded to the request and confirmed that Peña Cuéllar was being actively investigated for illegal activities.
 A hearing was confirmed for 27 May, where it would be decided by a court if Peña Cuéllar's motion would be accepted.
 Federal authorities were also asked to submit their responses regarding any pending investigations against him.